waleung1231/recipe-rating-prediction/README.md

 **Null hypothesis**: The distribution of average ratings for recipes with a high number of ingredients is the same as the distribution of average ratings for recipes with a low number of ingredients.
 **Alternate hypothesis**: The distribution of average ratings for recipes with a high number of ingredients is different from the distribution of average ratings for recipes with a low number of ingredients.

 For our test statistic we used the K-S statistic with a p-value cutoff of 0.05.

+Our test gave us a K-S statistic of 0.181 and a p-value of 1.47e-16.
+Based on these results, we reject our null hypothesis that the distribution of ratings for recipes with a high number of ingredients is the same as the distribution of ratings for recipes with a lower number of ingredients.
+This means 'n_ingredients' is significant for determining a recipe's rating, a fact we will use in our model.

 ### Framing a Prediction Problem